 generation of college kids is that the kindergarten kids are a whole lot tougher.

 Ms. Ryan suggests that the difference between people who hold down the career of

 their dreams and all us malcontents is that, as children: "Maybe they faced adversity

 early on and overcame it. learning in the process that most of the obstacles we

 face are not as formidable as we have been led to believe they are."

-an supposed, nothing reasonable, other than the feeling of relief, can be learned in tha
+reasonable, other than the feeling of relief, can be learned in that process.
+She seems

 The remainder of her article is full of peculiar encouragement:

 It takes courage to say "I want to make my own path!"